avastmick/google-generative-ai-rs/README.md

 The initial focus will be on the [newer Gemini models](https://blog.google/technology/ai/google-gemini-ai/), but the more stable and mature models will hopefully also be supported soon.

-⚠️ Warning: initial working out; it will change very frequently. ⚠️

 ## Usage

 Start point, gain familiarity with Google's Gemini generative AI.